Frequently Asked Questions

 What will my student be doing while I'm attending Parent Conference?

-If your student is moving into on-campus student residence, they will be participating in their mandatory floor meeting with their Residence Advisor in the afternoon.
+If you join us on Mon Aug 28, your student will be with the Jumpstart program getting acquainted with the other Jumpstart participants.
+If you join us on Sun Sept 3 and your student is moving into on-campus student residence, they will be participating in their mandatory floor meeting with their Residence Advisor in the afternoon.
 During this meeting, your student will meet their Residence Advisor, their community members, and learn about community standards.
 Parents and siblings can not attend these floor meetings.

 Can I bring my student's siblings?